All Episodes

 Why do you assume that she's just flatly against all sports?

-Because she listen to her.
+Because she listened to her.

-Oh, good only good to if you didn't get your homework done by game time on Saturday, you can't go.
+If you didn't get your homework done by game time on Saturday, you can't go.

 Here's breaking news.